 After the death of Artaxerxes III Ochus (338 BCE), civil war broke out in the Persian Empire and it would take quite some time before Darius III Codomannus (r.336-330) was able to restore order.
 In the meantime, the Macedonian king Alexander the Great had invaded the Persian Empire.
-In November 333, he defeated Darius near Issus, and went on to take the Phoenician towns: Aradus, Tripolis, Byblos, Berytus, Sidon, and Tyre.
+In November 333, he defeated Darius near Issus, and went on to take the Phoenician towns: Aradus, Tripolis, Byblos, Berytus, Sidon,note and Tyre.
 Except for the latter, all towns surrendered as soon as Alexander approached.
 In Sidon, he appointed Abdalonymus as king.In 332, the Sidonians supported the Macedonians when they besieged Tyre but they also saved many Tyrians when their city was eventually captured.note

 After the death of Alexander in 323, civil war broke out between his successors.
 For a long time, the Phoenician towns belonged to Antigonus the One-Eyed,note but he lost his life during the battle of Ipsus (301).
-The victors awarded Phoenicia to Seleucus I Nicator, but Antigonus' son Demetrius managed to keep Sidon and Tyre.note In the end, it was Ptolemy who recaptured the city in 290.
+The victors awarded Phoenicia to Seleucus I Nicator,note but Antigonus' son Demetrius managed to keep Sidon and Tyre.note In the end, it was Ptolemy who recaptured the city in 290.

 Although veterans of III Parthica were settled in Sidon, it was eclipsed by Tyre, which became the capital when a new province, Phoenicia, was created.
 The emperor Heliogabalus (r.218-222) tried to give back Sidon some of its former glory: the city was promoted to the rank of colonia and recognized as the mother city (metropolis) of Phoenicia.
 Its official name was Colonia Aurelia Pia Metropolis Sidon.
 He also stationed soldiers of III Gallica near Sidon, but they were later transferred to Tyre.

-Sidon always had Jewish inhabitants and it comes as no surprise to find Christians at a very early stage as well.note Later, it became an important Christian center.
+Sidon always had Jewish inhabitants and it comes as no surprise to find followers of Jesus at a very early stage as well.note Later, it became an important Christian center.
 A presbyter named Zenobius, a physician, is mentioned as a martyr.note In 512, the Monophysite (Miaphysite) Christians organized a council in Sidon.